 William Sugg & Co has a long and illustrious history in the Gas Industry of the United Kingdom.
 With offices and sales of gas lighting in many parts of the world, particularly during the last quarter of the 19th century and the first quarter of the 20th century, there are many enthusiasts and collectors of Sugg products who I hope may benefit from knowing a little more about both the products that they may have collected, the enormous range of gas and related equipment that the Company produced, and the background and history of a Company that has its origins at the very beginning of a modern industry.

 As far as I am aware, the only previous attempt at the history of the company was made in 1937 for the centenary of the founding.
 The booklet, complete with silk ties as shown above, was produced for the occasion, outlining the major steps in the development of the Company.
 With the marvels of modern websites you can now view the whole of it by flipping the pages!
 Obviously the development of the Company from 1937 onwards was dictated by many things, not least of which was the decline of gas lighting which had been the mainstay of the Company since its inception.
-How the Company finally embraced the 20th century in its new factory in Crawley is all part of the story which I shall attempt to unravel.
+How the Company finally embraced the 20th century in its new factory in Crawley is all part of the story that I shall attempt to unravel.